 Origins

-Cardamom is native to tropical Asia and is now cultivated in Sri Lanka, El Salvador, Guatemala, and India.
+Cardamom is native to tropical Southeast Asia and is now cultivated in Sri Lanka, El Salvador, Guatemala, and India.
 It is a perennial herb with long stems that are adorned with lance-shaped leaves.
 The flowers are white in color with beautiful yellow or red stripes.

-Cardamom is reputed to be one of the oldest spices used.
 Medicinally, cardamom has been used in traditional Chinese and Ayurvedic practices for thousands of years.
 The spice was brought to Europe by the Greeks as early as the 4th century BC.

 The name cardamom is thought to have originated from the Arab word hehmama – a derivation of the Sanskrit word for something hot and pungent.